The Arui: a Wonder to Behold

 While sitting opposite the most splendorous and overall sublime archaeological site to be found anywhere, I started to mull over the probable connection between the history of the place and its strategic location.
 After all, a medley of assorted civilizations have tainted the landscape over not hundreds but millions of years.
 I also remembered the teacher I had when I was younger who coaxed the school into hosting a whole team of American archaeologists for two weeks every year during the 1980s.
 Their job was to unearth all the lumps of stone, mosaics, and churches that I would see displayed before my very eyes half a lifetime later.

-Up until he passed away, my dad had taken ...Read more
+Up until he passed away, my ...Read more

 Choose your own adventure